CompuTec/computec-docs/docs/ksef/user-guide/view-ksef-sessions.md

 Use the session information to:

-- Check whether the sending process completed successfully.
+- Check whether the sending process completed successfully
-- See how many invoices were included in the session.
+- See how many invoices were included in the session
-- Check how many invoices were processed successfully or failed.
+- Check how many invoices were processed successfully or failed
-- Review the invoices included in a session.
+- Review the invoices included in a session
-- Identify errors that occurred during processing.
+- Identify errors that occurred during processing
-- Monitor a session that is still being processed.
+- Monitor a session that is still being processed
-- Reprocess a session when this action is available.
+- Reprocess a session when this action is available

 :::info[note]